KocSistem/aks-workshop/labs/tls-ingress/README.md

         * The new tls: section, here the host field should match the host in your rules section, and the secretName can be anything you like, this will be the name of the certificate issued (see next step)
     * Reapply your changed frontend ingress using kubectl

-        > Note Make sure to replace _INGRESS_CONTROLLER_EXTERNAL_IP_ with your cluster ingress controller external IP.
-Also make note of the secretName: frontend-tls-secret as this is where the issued certificate will be stored as a Kubernetes secret.
+        > Note Make sure to replace `<ingress ip>` with your cluster ingress controller external IP.
+Also make note of the secretName: ratings-web-cert as this is where the issued certificate will be stored as a Kubernetes secret.

         ```
-        kubectl apply -f deploy/manifests/ingress/frontend-ingress-tls.yaml
+        kubectl apply -f apps/ratings-web/manifests/ingress/tls/ingress.yaml
         ```

 6. Verify the certificate is issued and test the website over SSL